What is Valvular Heart Disease?

 How Middle Georgia Heart Can Help

 Our providers are among the best in the region and are committed to providing the highest level of cardio care.
 We’ll begin by conducting the necessary tests to accurately diagnose the condition.
 Tests for determining valvular heart disease include electrocardiogram (EKG/ECG), echocardiogram, stress tests, and heart monitors.
-As part of our comprehensive approach, we will assist patients in determining a healthy lifestyle habits like not smoking, limiting alcohol, and eating a healthy diet in order to better treat valvular heart disease.
+As part of our comprehensive approach, we will assist patients in determining healthy lifestyle habits like not smoking, limiting alcohol, and eating a healthy diet in order to better treat valvular heart disease.
 Our providers will prescribe medication and hospital treatments as necessary.